lkisac/Seneca2017LearningLab/README-part3.md

 }
 ```

-Next we need to create a web server using Express that will allow provide an HTTP based API
+Next we need to create a web server using Express that will allow providing an HTTP based API
 for calling our Seneca module's functions.
 Let's create a basic server file called `server.js`
 with the following code: